kwaldenphd/python-loops-iteration/README.md

 # Putting It All Together

-Guessing game with hall/mascot dictionary

-LINGERING OPEN QUESTION- how much to have them write out each loop as while and for VERSUS give them the prompt and let them choose

-Q26: Write a loop that prints out all numbers from 0 to 10.
-Include your code + comments that document how the code works.

-Q27: Convert the following Python code to use a while loop instead of a for loop.
-Include your modified code with comments.
+Q5: Modify the following program to use a while loop instead of a for loop.
+Answer to this question includes program + comments that document process and explain your code.
 ```Python
 numbers = [5, 4, 7, 0, 1]
 count   = 0